 Contacts, calendar, calculator, alarms, satellite navigation, play music, play movies, display photos and slideshows, play sophisticated games, manage your finances, to-do lists, project management, email, Internet, word processing, spreadsheets, PowerPoint presentations, databases, instant messaging, phone calls, text messaging, weather forecasting, read eBooks, world times, currency conversion, voice recording and the list potentially could go on forever.

-It’s all so easy to become centralised around this small piece of electronic that sits in your pocket and travels with you everywhere.
+It’s all so easy to become centralised around this small piece of electronic that sits in your pocket and travels with you every minute of every day.
 The more you fill it with information the more you need it and it quickly becomes indispensable to the point that it is the first thing you would grab if your house is on fire.
-OK, the kids would be first, but the phone would be next just ahead of my wife…
+OK, the kids would be first but the PDA would be next just ahead of my wife.

 This is all great and can lead to being ultra organised and a feeling of being ahead of the game but the problems start when you come across technical problems- if it crashes and you have a backup of your data it is not the end of your world but it’s rare that tweaking is not required to recover from a bad crash.
 As you fill your device with more data the chances of a crash increase and thus the vicious circle begins.